skorn/Avernus/README.md

 ## Fisk, Falaster
 * Friend of Sylvira Savikas
 * Hired to find Thavius Kreeg

-## Gargaurath
-* The Hidden Lord
-* Shield of The Hidden Lord has some being trapped within.

 ## Iarkrana, Saevel
 * Scholar who went mad researching Elturel.